 Holidays

-Like with other jobs, holiday pay is something to expect with your dog walker.
-You’re likely not the only person busy with the holidays and looking for someone to take one extra task off of your hands.
+Like with other jobs, an increase during the holidays is something to expect with a dog walker as you’re likely not the only person busy with the holidays and looking for someone to take one extra task off your hands.
+Also, walkers are in high demand during the holidays as people travel and need additional care for their pets.

 Average Dog Walker Prices